tarunyaa/penngineering-projects/README.md

 > Skills: PCB Design & Assembly, Altium Designer

 ### Closed-Loop Holographic Control of Nanorobots
-*Nanorobots were holographically illuminated and controlled in the field of view of a spatial light modulator (SLM) using a laser 🚨 and microscope 🔬.*
+*Nanorobots were holographically illuminated and controlled in the field of view of a spatial light modulator (SLM) using a laser 🚨 and microscope 🔬.
+This was my project during my summer at Miskin Labs.*

 This involved three parts.
 1. Investigating the <span style="color:green">Gerchberg-Saxton Algorithm</span> for the retrieval of phase information from intensity measurements and enabling the patterning of laser light.